 This card is for those who want a simple card and easy rewards.
 If you have good credit and want to really rack up rewards on your purchases, this isn’t the card for you.

 Bonus offer is limited

-- Bigger rewards for responsible credit use: This card’s rewards-earnings rate jumps from 1% to 1.25% after you’re on time with six consecutive monthly payments.
-This might be the motivation you need to learn good credit habits while you maximize rewards.
+- Bigger rewards for responsible credit use: This card’s earning rate will jump from 1% to 1.25% after you make six consecutive on-time monthly payments.
+This is great motivation to learn good credit habits while you maximize rewards.
 Plus, as student cards go, 1.25% cash back isn’t half bad.
 Other cards may have higher rates, but only for a limited time or on certain spending categories.

-- Limited redemption options: Rewards can only be redeemed for statement credits or electronic deposits into a checking or savings account, and not until your rewards balance reaches at least $25.
-By comparison, some credit cards for students and even some secured cards let you cash in rewards at any point, and offer gift cards, merchandise, and more.
+- Few redemption options: Rewards can only be redeemed for statement credits or electronic deposits into a checking or savings account, and not until your rewards balance reaches at least $25.
+By comparison, many other student cards let you use rewards at any point, for many different things, including gift cards, merchandise, and even travel.

 Earning Points & Rewards

 The Sallie Mae Ignite card lets you earn 1% cash back on every dollar you spend, with no limits.
 You’ll get 25% more (for a total of 1.25% back) once you’ve made at least six consecutive on-time monthly payments on your card.

 A 1.25% cash-back rate is better than many similar student rewards card cards that offer just 1% cash-back on all purchases.
 While there are other student cards with better earning rates, those also often require spending in particular categories, or only offer higher earning rates for a limited time.